mmu-webdesign/awdd--group-2-2023/1_user_and_competitor_research/user-research.md

 Going to the same place every week for the rugby socials, not knowing more place in Manchester where large groups can go.

 - Needs and goals:
 Place that takes large groups, lots of food options.
 Bars with a theme such as gaming.
+Struggles with reading some forms of text and websites due to dyslexia so would need the guide to accomodate this.

 ## Profile 7